What is an early formative experience?

 How controlling are you when working on projects?

 My favourite works are the ones where control has been relinquished.
 I like setting up frameworks from which the project can then evolve.
-For instance, I am fascinated at just how many varieties of No Smoking signs exist.
+For instance, I am fascinated by just how many varieties of No Smoking signs exist.
 I am collecting as many versions as possible to add to my online No Smoking Sign Library, where EPS files for each featured sign can be downloaded and used for free.
 I invite everybody to draw a No Smoking sign to be added to the library.
 To contribute, e-mail a vector EPS graphic that fits within a one hundred millimeter square, using red and black only, to daniel at eatock dot com.

 Are you against graphic design?